Rojha-git/AWS_CI_CD_SOLUTION/README.md

    ![CODE_COMMIT](https://github.com/Rojha-git/AWS_CI_CD_SOLUTION/blob/main/images/Capture5.PNG)

-9. need to create an project under code-bulid which will use buildsec.yml file for building the application.
+9. need to create an project under code-bulid which will use buildspec.yml file from code-commit for building the application.

    ![Code_Build](https://github.com/Rojha-git/AWS_CI_CD_SOLUTION/blob/main/images/Capture8.PNG)

-11. We have to create an code-pipeline which will contain all the stages like it will use code-commit, code-build and code-deploy to this CI-CD solution, here code deploy will deploy your application to provided target like ECS cluster.
+10. We have to create an code-pipeline which will contain all the stages like it will use code-commit, code-build and code-deploy to this CI-CD solution, here code deploy will deploy your application to provided target like ECS cluster.
+During code-pipeline creation have to provide the values for the env_variable that we are using under buildspec.yaml

   ![nnfff](https://github.com/Rojha-git/AWS_CI_CD_SOLUTION/blob/main/images/Capture6.PNG)